cindyhfls/Mehta-2019-JNeurosci-SearchTask/README.md

 Based on Priyanka's Visual Search Task

 # To-do:
-Heat Map.
+1. Plot for 10 neurons different model llkd, aic, bic with the vars = X,Y. In the epoch 1010:1060.
+2.
-Get Velocity, angle and acceleration vectors...
+3. Get Velocity, angle and acceleration vectors...
-Look into what exactly assumptions and shape von mises distribution takes.
+4. Look into what exactly assumptions and shape von mises distribution takes.
+5. Read about AIC/BIC

+# To-do: for re-wrapping data
+1. Calculate the freq of occurence of breaking fixation at bar viewing and obtain those time-stampes and mark trials
+2. Calculate the freq of re-fixating mark those trials
+3. Add in the orginial file name as a field of the data structure
+4. Change mydata to data

-1. Task
+# 1. Task
 There were 4/7 diamonds on the screen for each trial.
 The offer value can be seen by staring at the diamonds, max__offer * ratio where ratio = 0-1.
 Staring any offer for 200ms = choice.
 Total Neuron Number = 122